PaperPrototype/Intro-Coding-and-Computers/05 - Arrays + Addresses/Lecture/english.md

 }
 ```

 We put the `const` keyword in front of the length variable.
 If someone makes some code to try to change `length`, then C won't even let the code compile!
-It will through an error message.
+It will through an error message saying "hey, you can't change that, the other programmer made it a constant."

-Also it is a tradition to uppercase a `const` variable to help programmers know it is a `const` (without having to go and look at the code that made the variable).
+Also it is a tradition to uppercase a `const` variable to help programmers know it is a `const` (without having to go and look at the code that "made" the variable).

 (change your code to be more traditional)
 ```c